ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 Stay tuned for more on this later in this post!

 ---
----

 <a name="len"></a>

-# When is a Couple Most Likely to Break Up?
+# How Far into the Relationship is a Couple Most Likely to Break Up?

 This second portion of the post will focus on dissolution rates in dating couples (so we will not consider married couples here).
 We really want to find out forces make or break a couple so that in the third part of this post, we can use that information to build a predictive model for couple dissolution.